Spectra of random regular hypergraphs: Expansion and mixing properties of regular hypergraphs

 Notice that if $H$ is a $(d,k)$-regular hypergraph with $(d,k)=(2,2)$, then $H$ is a 2-regular graph, which is a disjoint union of cycles.
 The non-backtracking random walk on $H$ is periodic and does not converge to a stationary distribution.
 Given a $(d,k)$-regular hypergraph $H=(V,E)$ with $(d,k)\not=(2,2)$, let $\tilde{P}_{i,j}^{(l)}$ be the transition probability that a non-backtracking random walk of length $l$ on $H$ starts at $i$ and ends at $j$.
 Define

 to be the mixing rate of the non-backtracking random walk.
-As a generalization of the result in \cite{alon2007non}, we connect the second eigenvalue of regular hypergraphs to the mixing rate of non-backtracking random walk in the following theorem.
+As a generalization of the result in \cite{alon2007non}, we can connect the second eigenvalue of regular hypergraphs to the mixing rate of non-backtracking random walk.
+It turns out that similar results were already studied in \cite{cioaba2015mixing} for clique-wise non-backtracking walks on regular graphs.
+Especially, Corollary 1.3 in \cite{cioaba2015mixing} is equivalent to the following theorem.
+We include a proof here for completeness.